csdms/pymt/docs/installation.rst

     >>> import pymt
     => plugins: (none)

-By default, no model components are installed with *pymt*.
+By default, no models are installed with *pymt*.
-Instructions for installing model components into *pymt* are given in *TODO*.
+Instructions for installing models into *pymt* are given in :ref:`installing-a-model`.

 From sources
 ------------